tallalUsman/Office-LLM/README.md

+# The Office Reboot: LLM cut
-# Office-LLM: LLM model fine-trained on the Office (US) transcripts.
+## LLM model fine-trained on the Office (US) transcripts.

  Use Bloom base model with qlora for fine-tuning and huggingface to store the model and dataset.